-Tocci Building Corporation purchased the decaying Guastavino Tile Factory in 1998 — nearly 40 years after its original operation ceased.
+TOCCI purchased the decaying Guastavino Tile Factory in 1998 – nearly 40 years after its original operation ceased.
 Restoration and renovation began in 1999.
-Tocci located the original design plans and early photographs of the building.
+TOCCI located the original design plans and early photographs of the building.
 Those photographs show a balance of preservation with modernization.
-The restoration evolved into an intriguing journey through the lives of renowned father-son duo, Rafael Guastavino Moreno (Guastavino) and Rafael Guastavino Exposito (Guastavino II).
+The restoration evolved into an intriguing journey through the lives of renowned father-son duo, Rafael Guastavino Moreno I (Guastavino) and Rafael Guastavino y Esposito II (Guastavino II).
 Their ceramic engineering expertise, expressed through beautiful arch, vault, dome, and spiral staircase designs, established a niche category.
 Their work can still be seen in hundreds of turn-of-the 20th century buildings that grace the National Historic Register.

-From the late 1900s through the early 1930s, the Guastavinos became an essential design-assist team for an impressive roster of important buildings in the U.S., Canada, Mexico, and Panama.
-When the supply of high quality ceramic tile became an issue, Guastavino decided to build his own production facility.
+From the late 1900s through the early 1930s, the Guastavinos were an essential design-assist team for an impressive roster of important buildings in the US, Canada, Mexico, and Panama.
+When supply for high-quality ceramic tile became an issue, Guastavino decided to build his own production facility.
 Transportation limitations eliminated the favorable local clays of Colorado and North Carolina.
-His financial advisor, William Blodgett convinced him to locate in Woburn, MA—Blodgett’s hometown.
+His financial advisor, William Blodgett convinced him to locate in Woburn, MA – Blodgett’s hometown.
 At that time, Woburn was a preeminent industrial center noted for leather production, shoe-making, and chemical manufacturing.
 More importantly, the Boston and Lowell Railroad connect it to the Port of Boston.

 In 1900, Guastavino setup a makeshift factory in a former Woburn church.
 By 1903, the temporary facility was firing over 200,000 tiles annually.
 Guastavino then purchased this Woburn property.
 Guastavino II, a young and talented engineer, designed the new factory.
 The Woburn tile factory bears similar massing to the Battló Factory in Barcelona, Spain, designed by Guastavino in 1871.
 In a 1907 dedication, a local Woburn paper described it as “an ornamental brick building that looks more like an art museum than a factory.”
 This delighted the stylish Guastavinos.